 - Slides: Light-colored plastic slides stay cooler than metal slides.
 However, even light-colored plastic can become warm in hotter temperatures.
 Always check the slide’s temperature before a child goes down it.

 - Protective Surfaces: Shock-absorbing surfaces under the swing set protect little bodies when they fall.
 Shredded rubber, sand, and wood chips are popular options.
-The protective surface should cover twice the height of the swing set in front and in back of the frame.
+The protective surface should cover twice the height of the swing set in the front and back of the frame.

 Our Top Picks

-The Chateau Wooden Swing Set from Gorilla Playsets is ideal for families with several children—or even just for a backyard where the neighborhood kids congregate.
+The Chateau Wooden Swing Set from Gorilla Playsets is ideal for families with several children—or even just for a backyard where neighborhood kids congregate.
 The cedar naturally resists bugs, and a canopy covers the play deck for a shady play area.

-The sturdy construction and swing options of this Swing-N-Slide set encourage young families and families with several children to jump into outdoor play.
+The sturdy construction and swing options of this Swing-N-Slide set encourage young families and those with several children to jump into outdoor play.
 A gorgeous cedar frame resists the effects of inclement weather and insect infestation.
 Pinch-free chains coated in plastisol keep little fingers safe.

 Each plastic swing holds up to 115 pounds, and the entire swing set holds a maximum of three children.